JAVEED70516/Salesforce-app/README.md

 Problem Statement

-Currently, expense request approvals are manual and inefficient.
-The goal of this project is to automate the end-to-end approval process for employee expense requests in Salesforce.
-Requests must be routed for manager approval based on defined thresholds, ensuring compliance with business rules.
+Currently, employee expense request approvals are handled manually, leading to delays, errors, and lack of compliance with company policies.
+Managers must review expenses without automated checks for thresholds or business rules, which often results in inconsistent approvals and reduced process efficiency.

 Team Expertise